IRAS 17208−0014

 IRAS 17208−0014 is an ultraluminous infrared galaxy located about 617 million light-years from Earth in the southern constellation of Ophiuchus.
 This is a well-studied galaxy hosting an hydroxyl (OH) megamaser, first discovered by the Nancay radio telescope in 1985.
-The redshift of the galaxy is (z) 0.0428 and it has a total infrared luminosity of 10^{12.4} L_{ʘ}.
+The redshift of the galaxy is (z) 0.0428 and it has a total infrared luminosity of 10^{12.4} L_{☉}.

 Description

 IRAS 17208−0014 is categorized as an advanced galaxy merger, a result of two disk galaxies colliding with one another.
 It is known to display two tidal tails that are protruding out from the galaxy by 20 kiloparsecs with a distorted central body.
 The outer disk of the galaxy is disturbed and it has an extended nucleus when shown in near-infrared imaging bands, captured by the Hubble Space Telescope NICMOS camera.
 The nucleus of the galaxy is compact and elongated along the position angle of 90° to 110°.
 It is surrounded by both absorption features and condensations.
 Observations also showed it has a buried active galactic nucleus (AGN) in the western disk of the galaxy.
-The galaxy has a supermassive black hole located in the center, with a mass of 2.3×10^8 M_{ʘ} based on a stellar velocity dispersion.
+The galaxy has a supermassive black hole located in the center, with a mass of 2.3×10^8 M_{☉} based on a stellar velocity dispersion.

 IRAS 17208−0014 is described as a LINER.
-It has an X-ray luminosity measured as 1×10^42 erg s^{–1} when observed by BeppoSAX.
+It has an X-ray luminosity measured as 1×10^42 erg s^{−1} when observed by BeppoSAX.
 There are several star clusters located within the inner region of the galaxy, said to be proto globular systems.
-The galaxy is powered by intense starbursts with a star formation of 84 ± 13 M_{ʘ} per year; fueled by a molecular gas reservoir.
+The galaxy is powered by intense starbursts with a star formation of 84 ± 13 M_{☉} per year; fueled by a molecular gas reservoir.
 Carbon monoxide line emission was also detected mainly originating from a molecular disk, found as spatially resolved and measuring a diameter of 2.7±x kiloparsecs.
 There is also evidence of a detached clump and three faint protrusions pushing the disk's emission out to 1.8 kiloparsecs.
-The mass of the molecular gas outflow is estimated to be 2×10^8 M_{ʘ}.
+The mass of the molecular gas outflow is estimated to be 2×10^8 M_{☉}.

 Three nuclear regions have been identified in IRAS 17208−0014, found aligned in a linear pattern along east to west.
 When imaged by matched resolution at 15 and 33 GHz frequencies by Very Large Array, they are combined into a larger region.
 A deep study on the OH megamaser in IRAS 17208−0014 showed it having an area of around 170±x parsecs in diameter and mainly found in two dominant regions.
 The galaxy also shows HCO^{+} emission.